unixfg/ChadGPT/README.md

     - `/get user <user_name> <preference>` (Self only, unless Admin)

 ## Data Structures
+- **Thread-Channel Mapping**:
-- **thread_id**: A unique identifier for an OpenAI thread.
+  - `thread_id`: A unique identifier for an OpenAI thread.
-- **channel_id**: A unique identifier for a Discord channel or DM.
+  - `channel_id`: A unique identifier for a Discord channel or DM.
+- **User Data**:
-- **user_id**: A unique identifier for a Discord user.
+  - `user_id`: A unique identifier for a Discord user.
-- **user_tier**: A user tier that determines the bot's behavior.
-- **user_preferences**: A set of user preferences that determine the bot's behavior.
+  - `user_tier`: Classification for the bot's behavior.
+  - `user_preferences`: Customizable settings for bot interaction.
-    - `opt_in`: A boolean indicating whether the user has opted in to use the bot.
+    - `opt_in`: Boolean indicating consent to interact with the bot.
-    - `model`: The name of the OpenAI model the user prefers. (overrides behavior model)
+    - `model`: Preferred OpenAI model for responses.
-    - `behavior`: The name of the behavior the user prefers.
+    - `behavior`: Preset behavior pattern for bot interaction.
-- **system_preferences**: A set of system preferences that determine the bot's behavior.
+- **System Preferences**:
-- **channel_preferences**: A set of channel preferences that determine the bot's behavior.
+  - Global settings influencing the bot's behavior.
-    - `opt_in`: A boolean indicating all channel users have opted in to use the bot.
+- **Channel Preferences**:
+  - Settings specific to each Discord channel.
+    - `opt_in`: Boolean for channel-wide bot interaction consent.
-    - `model`: The name of the OpenAI model the user prefers. (overrides behavior model)
+    - `model`: Preferred OpenAI model for the channel.
-    - `behavior`: The name of the behavior the user prefers.
+    - `behavior`: Behavior pattern for the channel.

 ## Additional Considerations
-- **Interactive Channel**: A special channel where all messages prompt the bot for a response.
-However, ChadGPT decides autonomously whether to engage, based on the content.
+- **Interactive Channel**: A channel for free-form interaction with autonomous response decisions by ChadGPT.
-- **Command System**: A command system that allows users to interact with the bot and the bot to interact with script functions.
-Users can execute bot commands with the standard `/` prefix, and the bot can execute script functions by returning the `!` prefix.
-- **Dynamic Configuration**: User preferences and overrides of *select* YAML file defaults and behaviors can be set via commands and stored in the database.
-- **User Privacy**: No user data is stored without consent, except for the bot channel.
-User should be able to have the bot "forget" them but that will be hard to implement for channels without impacting everyone.
-- **Bot Channel**: The bot channel is a special channel where the bot will always respond to messages.
-This is the only channel where the bot will respond without user consent.
-This is also the only channel where the bot will respond to commands without user consent.
+- **Command System**: Allows interaction with the bot and script function execution.
+- **Dynamic Configuration**: Configuration adjustments via commands, influencing behavior and preferences.
+- **User Privacy**: Commitment to data privacy and user consent, with options for data removal.
+- **Bot Channel**: A dedicated channel for unrestricted bot interaction.
+- **Privacy Settings**: Handling of user data, data storage duration, and security measures.
+- **Rate Limiting and Usage Quotas**: Management of message/command frequency by user tier.
+- **Fallback Mechanisms**: Default responses or model switching in case of AI response generation issues.

 ---